trankhanhduy201/english_learning_app/README.md

 ### 🖥️ Frontend (React)
 - Built with **React 19** and **Redux Toolkit**
-- Manage topics, vocabularies and flashcards
+- Manage profiles, topics, vocabularies and flashcards
 - Responsive UI with **Bootstrap 5**
 - Consumes REST APIs for dynamic content